 Introversion and Dorm Life

 When I went off to college, I assumed that my nights would be filled with full pots of coffee—desperately trying to cram more information in my brain and sweating over an exam I totally wasn’t prepared for.
 I assumed my weekends would be filled with parties in frat houses with kegs and gross frat guys.
-Looking back, I don’t know why this was ever my expectation: I have never been a partier, ever.
+Looking back, I think this was more the influence of sitcoms and romantic comedies than anything else; I have never been a partier, ever.
 I even maintained a strict bedtime at slumber parties.

 I had forgotten, you see, to take into account that I’m an introvert and the furthest thing from a partier.
-I enjoy being around and being able to talk to people, don’t get me wrong, it’s just that most days I need to have time to myself or else I stop feeling like a person altogether.
+I enjoy being around, talking to, and meeting new people—it’s just that most days I need to have time to myself or else I stop feeling like a person altogether.
 Luckily, I have roommates who seem to understand this; once my earbuds go in, they know better than to bother me.

 I also didn’t seem to take into account that there are no fraternities at my university (thank goodness).